Joanna Pfaff-Czarnecka

-Joanna Pfaff-Czarnecka (born 20 July 1956) is a university professor in the Faculty of Sociology at Bielefeld University, Germany.
+Joanna Pfaff-Czarnecka (born 20 July 1956) is a university professor (emerita) in the Faculty of Sociology at Bielefeld University, Germany.
 She is a former Pro-Vice-Rector at Bielefeld University and former Dean of the Faculty of Sociology at the university.

 Early life and education

-Pfaff-Czarnecka was born in Warsaw, Poland to Janina (1932–2019) and Jerzy Czarnecki (1924–2007).
-The family moved to Switzerland in 1972.
+Pfaff-Czarnecka was born in Warsaw, Poland.
+She moved with her family to Switzerland in 1972.
 Between 1975 and 1983 Pfaff-Czarnecka studied social anthropology, law, communication studies, European anthropology and art history at the University of Zurich, Switzerland, and also completed a doctoral degree there.

 Career

 Pfaff-Czarnecka has engaged in several academic administration and offices: she was President of the Swiss Society of Social Anthropology (1996–1999); Pro-Vice-Rector of Bielefeld University (2007–2009); member of the Commission 38 of the CNRS (France; 2004–2007); Dean of the Faculty of Sociology at Bielefeld University (2018–19); Co-director of the Center for Interdisciplinary Research (Bielefeld University; 2011–2019) and senate member of the German Research Foundation (DFG).